nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/Code_of_Conduct.md

     * Aurélie Vancraeyenest: aurelie.vancraeyenest@csc.fi
     * Viitanen Essi: essi.viitanen@aalto.fi
     * Krejci Ondrej: ondrej.krejci@aalto.fi
- * Contacting any conference organizer [HOW TO IDENTIFY IN EVENT?]
+ * Contacting any conference organizer
  * Contacting any member of the [Nordic-RSE board](/about/governance/)

 When taking a personal report, organizers will ensure you are safe and cannot be